 Now that RCH-01 has cleared this first hurdle, there will be at least two next steps to watch for.
 First, researchers at Tokyo Medical University Hospital and Toho University Ohasi Medical Center, are overseeing a clinical trial involving 60 men and women with thinning hair.
 That study is being financed by Shiseido Company and initial results could be released as early as 2018.
 Second, RepliCel has announced a larger Phase 2 study of 160 healthy men with mild-to-moderate pattern baldness.

 Contact Arocha Hair Restoration

-To learn more about Arocha Hair Restoration’s Platelet-Rich Plasma treatment for hair restoration, or to schedule a complimentary consultation with Dr. Arocha, please contact us today.
+To learn more about Arocha Hair Restoration’s treatment and hair restoration, or to schedule a complimentary consultation with Dr. Arocha, please contact us today.